AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 The brain might encode this uncertainty using population codes, where neural activity patterns reflect variance (uncertainty about a single variable) and covariance (how two variables relate).
 Since we are using llms as proxy of experience data storage similar to what the brain does, we are going to assume this encoding as well for now.
 State representation
+Brain develops priors over time based on past experiences and learned regularities about the world.
+These priors act as a framework for interpreting new sensory input.
+Large language models have many priors embedded in their language.
+In order for LLMs to autocomplete the following words, they will do so by probabilistically choosing the best token until it reaches a stop.
+Language gotten from the internet has priors embedded in it.
+When we say, or type something we do it based on our assumptions.
+Having the experience of the whole internet, we could benefit from these priors or factors for decision making.
+Then these pre=existing expectations are used by the brain to make sense of the incoming sensory data.

+Pros: The good thing about using a language model is that there is practically nothing the large language model doesn’t know.
+Like it can make decisions for almost everything.
+This is because it has all our knowledge.

+Cons: They are overly general.
+Since they are probabilistic and just use argmax of the best token, they don't take into account all the other possibilities that could be.
+LLMs on their own do not have the possibility to “think” of other outcomes.
+We handle this currently by telling the llm to think in steps, or think before answering (Chain of thought).

+Here we propose a different “thinking” methodology.
+This is by thinking hierarchically.

+We have first the theory of how this works and later how we integrate it in the aicon system.

+Theory:

+Integration:
+The integration is a little bit more complicated.
+This is due to how large language models operate.
+We cannot just tell the large language model to create priors and distributions based on the task in hand.
+Rather we need to let the LLM to continue generating tokens normally, maybe using a chain of thought approach.
+Then we have to extract the priors and values from the generation.
+This because depedning on the prompt, the mllm will take those works form us and bias the system towards conitnuinng from that prompt.
+I.E. if we give the prompt “based on this text {text} give me the priors and distributions of those priors” Instead of the model being biased towards a embedding space related to what the text is about, it is going to be biased towards what priors are about.
+The problem is that in the internet the priors information would be more statistical which could bias the system to use values that are related to infromartion closer to statistics rather than based on the text.
+This is also an assumption.
+More research has to be done in how the embedding of a word changes during the lifespan of the window context self-attention mechanism.

 In the bayesian brain hypothesis, the brain is thought to have higher cortical areas which encode abstract, high-level expectations like “its stormy”,; it has lower cortical areas which process sensory details, like local rain intensity.
 And it has feedback looks that carry precitns form higher levels to lower levels and send back errors signals when prec iotns dont match sensory input.

 In our system, state representation is also the place where the system makes assumptions of data.
 These are latent variables.